 The Impuesto Único Sobre Inmuebles (IUSI) is Guatemala’s annual property tax.
-Rates are progressive (0.2% to 0.9%), payment is quarterly with prepayment discount available, and rates vary modestly by municipality.
+The rate depends on the value bracket (0.2% to 0.9%) and applies to the full registered value, payment is quarterly with prepayment discount available, and administration varies by municipality.
 This page covers how IUSI is calculated, current rates by municipality, how to pay, and how foreign buyers most commonly miscalculate their annual obligation.

 How IUSI is calculated

-IUSI is assessed on the registered value of the property at the municipality.
-The rate structure is progressive:
+IUSI is assessed on the registered value of the property at the municipality:

 Worked example: $300,000 property (≈Q2,300,000 at current rates)